edubart/otclient/README.md

 ## The Mobile Project
 This is a fork of edubart's otclient.
 The objective of this fork it's to develop a runnable otclient on mobiles devices.

-Taks that need to do:
+Tasks that need to do:
 - [X] Compile on Android devices
 - [ ] Compile on Apple devices
 - [ ] Handle input events correctle